-If you stop and think for a moment, every successful brand in history – from from Apple to Android and Walmart to Nordstrom – is highly unpopular with a very distinct demographic.
+If you stop and think for a moment, every successful brand in history – from from Apple to Android and Walmart to Nordstrom – is highly unpopular with…A WHOLE LOTTA PEOPLE!
 But that hasn’t hindered their success, has it?
 It’s time to rethink unpopular.

 What you’ll find in this book:

 - The five components of every unpopular (aka successful) brand

 - The difference between “unpopular” and “unlikeable” (and why they’re very different)

 - The one reason you’re allowed to stay in business from one day to the next